-I bet you have some regular call-and-response attention prompts that you use in your classroom.
+I bet you have some regular classroom call-and-response attention prompts that you use.

-However, sometimes students can get tired of using the same ones over and over… and when that happens, it can be time to freshen things up.
-By teaching your students some new attention prompts, they’ll be excited to use them!
+However, sometimes students can get tired of using the same classroom call and response over and over… and when that happens, it can be time to freshen things up.
+By teaching your students some new classroom attention chimes, they’ll be excited to use them!

-The good news is… I’ve already compiled a HUGE list of attention prompts from my followers on my email list.
-I also asked the question on my Instagram and my Facebook Page.
+The good news is… I’ve already compiled a HUGE list of classroom call and response attention prompts from my followers on my email list.
+I also asked the question on my Instagram and my Facebook Group Wife Teacher Mommies Unite.
 (Be sure to follow me on those platforms so you can join in on our future conversations!)
 I was overwhelmed by all the amazing responses I got!
-These ideas are clever AND fun, and are bound to be a huge hit in your classroom, too.
+These ideas are clever AND fun and are bound to be a huge hit in your classroom, too.

-All that is left to do is choose your favorites from the list, and teach them to your class!
+All that is left to do is choose your favorites from the classroom call and response list, and teach them to your class!
 You can also use this list to start your next school year with some fun, and new, attention prompts.
 (Note: This post contains affiliate links.
 See disclaimer.)